Murals by artist Allen True, showcasing the importance of water to Colorado,

 by Colorado poet laureate Thomas H. Ferril.
 Visitors will enjoy standing on the

 feet above sea level.
 The most accurate is on the 13th step!
-303-866-2604 (Capitol) 303-866-3834 (Dome) Simon.Maghakyan@state.co.us (Capitol) Capitol.Tours@state.co.us (Dome) General hours M-F 7:30-5.
+Number for general information: 303-866-4037 General hours M-F 7:30-5.
 Free tours in June and July every half hour, 9-3:30.
 From August to May, on the hour 10-3.
-The capitol is closed weekends and all legal holidays, except Martin Luther King Day and Presidents' Day.
+The capitol is closed weekends and all legal holidays.
 Mr. Brown's Attic, the museum highlighting the history of the building and early Colorado,

 is open from 9-3, no reservations required.
-The dome is currently closed for renovation; anticipated reopening is summer of 2012.
-To make a reservation for a tour, including access to the dome, please use the link below.
-Map to the Capitol Building in Denver This information was updated in December of 2011.
+To make a reservation for a tour, please use the link below.
+Map to the Capitol Building in Denver This information was updated in May of 2016.
 Have you been to this capitol before?
 What did you think?

 Colorado Capitol Website